codelibs/fess-docs/en/11.1/admin/dataconfig-guide.rst

 This section describes Database crawling.

 This example uses MySQL.
-There is the following table in testdb, and you can acccess data with username=foo and password=bar.
+There is the following table in testdb, and you can access data with username=foo and password=bar.

 ::